-It may be unsafe for you to remain in your home.
-Or you might need somewhere to stay while you get assistance to return to your home in safety or to find somewhere else to live.
+If you are experiencing domestic abuse, it may be unsafe for you to remain in your home as it is, or you may need somewhere safe to stay while you get assistance to rehouse, or return to your home when it is made safe.

 If you need to leave your home, you may want to consider: